weltliteratur/blog/_drafts/2016-05-18-Fefe-Research-Institute.markdown

 | 30   | 24        | da fühlt man sich doch gleich viel          |
 | 33   | 21        | gar nicht so viel fressen wie man           |

-## Fun Part I: Names of German IT Guys
+## Fun Part I: Given Names of German IT Guys

 When Fefe posts a link, hint or story that someone sent him, he gives due credit, the pattern being "(Danke, [name].)"
 So we also looked into 2-grams starting with "danke", and while the result was somehow predictable, it is still quite funny, isn't it?
 It not only sheds a light on who Fefe's fiercest audience is, but also shows the opulence of names given to German boys in the 1970ies and 1980ies.